Valve/emarsys-broadcast-ruby/README.md

 ### Batch name requirements

-Batch name must be a valid identifier, i.e. start with a letter and contain letters, digits and underscores Emarsys requires every batch have a unique name, but you don't have to maintain the uniqueness, because this library internally appends a timestamp to each batch name before submitting it to Emarsys
+Batch name must be a valid identifier, i.e. start with a letter and contain letters, digits and underscores.
+Emarsys requires every batch to have a unique name, but you don't have to maintain the uniqueness, because this library internally appends a timestamp to each batch name before submitting it to Emarsys.

 ### Batch subject requirements